openghg/openghg/doc/source/development/python_devel.rst

 =======

 When working on your feature it is important to write tests to ensure that it does what is expected and doesn't break any existing functionality.
-Tests should be placed inside the ``tests`` directory, creating an appropriately named sub-directory for any new submodules.
+All code added to the project must be covered by tests and tests should be placed inside the ``tests`` directory, creating an appropriately named sub-directory for any new submodules.

 The test suite is intended to be run using